The Paranormal Database

 Date / Time: 1700 onwards

 Further Comments: Legend has it that James Anderson demolished several cottages to clear space for the construction of the hall.
 Left homeless and penniless, the villagers cursed the building, saying that the structure would not stand for long.
-Indeed, all trace of the hall has long been removed.
+Indeed, all traces of the hall have long been removed.

 Drifting Nun